mykiimike/jen/README.md

-# Jen is a portable and safe Javascript password generator
+# Jen is a portable and safe Javascript password/number generator

 The goal of Jen is to generate password securely using cryptographic approach.
 Jen supports 4 engines to generate random bytes :